 Below are some more tips for finding legitimate work at home positions.

 - Focus on specific companies.
-To help avoid job scams, focus on legitimate companies that you might want to work for.
-Read this list of work at home companies for suggestions of companies that support telecommuting.
+To help avoid job scams, focus on legitimate companies that you might want to work for that support telecommuting.

 - Search online.
 There are a number of job search boards and engines that specialize in work from home positions.
-Start with these sites as you begin your online search.
 Remember to look out for scams.